genouest/biomaj2galaxy/README.md

 Licence
 =======

-Author: Anthony Bretaudeau <anthony.bretaudeau@rennes.inra.fr>
+Author: Anthony Bretaudeau <anthony.bretaudeau@inra.fr>

 This software is governed by the CeCILL license under French law and abiding by the rules of distribution of free software.
 You can  use, modify and/ or redistribute the software under the terms of the CeCILL license as circulated by CEA, CNRS and INRIA at the following URL "http://www.cecill.info".